ArchonL33/Physics-Simulations/ProjectileMotion/README.md

 - Impact Speed
 - Impact Energy

-It will also generate the distance, speed, and energy values when the projectile impacts the ground.
+It will also output the individual values for distance, speed, and energy when the projectile impacts the ground.

 ---